afluxmhd/FindDevs/README.md

 # FindDevs
 A flutter app to find developers.
-In this app we implemeted with both user and admin panel
+In this app we implemented with both user and admin panel

 # Source code in private repository